shdown/spy-tool/RLS.md

 2. Found posts — a mapping from user IDs to (`owner ID`, `post ID`, `comment ID`) triples.

-In future, we will also probably need to store the following things:
+In future, we will also probably need to store the following:

 3. List of to-be-stalked users, probably with list of public IDs for each.

-4. The following mapping: `user ID => public ID => last checked timestamp`.
+4. A mapping from (`user ID`, `public ID`) pairs to the last checked timestamp.

 The abstraction
 ---